How to Reconstitute Peptides: A Complete Beginner's Guide

 - Alcohol swabs — wipe every vial top before drawing from it.

-Where to get BAC water: Amazon ("bacteriostatic water for injection" in 30mL vials), most pharmacies, or American Peptide Research.
-One 30mL vial will last you months since you only use 1-2mL per peptide vial.
+Where to get BAC water: Licensed pharmacies may carry bacteriostatic water for injection.
+PeptIQ does not sell supplies or recommend peptide vendors.
+One 30mL vial typically lasts months since you only use 1-2mL per peptide vial.

 The Reconstitution Process